electricbookworks/ebw-training/must-have-tech-skills/text/03-tools.md

 On the left, you type plain text in a markdown structure.
 On the right, you get formatted HTML.
 {:.image-with-caption}

+This works because the markdown software 'reads' your plain text, and if you use particular characters and spacing, it can convert your writing into HTML in real time.

+- A paragraph is any line of text with a blank line before and after it.
+- To type a heading, put a hash, `# `, at the start of a line.
+One hash creates an `h1`, two hashes an `h2`, and so on to `h6`.
+- To create a bulleted list, put a `* `, `- ` or `+ ` at the start of each line.
+- To create a numbered list, start each line with a number and a full stop (and a space), like `1. `.
+- To create a blockquote, start each line with `> `.

+There are many markdown tricks that let you add links and images, and sometimes classes and more, depending on the markdown software you have running.

 What we’re seeing here is the separation of content (which is structured text and image-references only) from formatting and design.

 What are the big advantages of text-only editing in markdown?

 - Smaller, faster files.
 - Computers need perfect consistency (the digital age is a wonderful place for obsessive copy editors).
-Here the tools force our hand, and we learn to be less sloppy.
+Here the tools force us to be consistent, and we learn to be less sloppy.
 - Text-only means fewer copy-paste messes (when you copy paste into a new document and the fonts go all weird), because you get only and exactly what you see when you paste: plain text.
 - Less file corruption, because there is simply less going on – less code to go wrong.
 - Better version control, which we'll talk about later.

 Text-only editors can be online (used in a browser) or offline.
-Some of the most powerful text-only editors are actually designed for writing software code, like Sublime Text, Atom, Brackets and Visual Studio Code (which can all be used for free).
+Some of the most powerful text-only editors are [Sublime Text](https://www.sublimetext.com/), [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/), and [Brackets](http://brackets.io/), which can all be used for free.

 One of the most powerful features of text editors is regular-expression search-and-replace, or regex.
 This lets you search and replace *patterns* of text and not just fixed words.

-### Collaborative editing

-Collaborative editing completely changes the way we write, edit and deliver documents.

-What is collaborative editing?
-In short, you and someone else can edit the same document at the same time online.
-The most common tool for this is Google Docs.

-What are the major pros of collaborative editing?

-- It lets others **watch while you work.** And you can watch while others work.
-Publishing is weird because it’s always been a team sport played by lonely freelancers from their own home offices.
-Collaborative editing instantly makes the team aspect real and useful.
-- You can use **commenting for feedback and discussion.** Track changes isn’t the same as actual live annotation.
-No more emailing documents with increasing repetitions of the word ‘final’ in the file name.
-- **Instant delivery** of work and **real-time review.** As soon as you’re ready for your colleagues to check something, share the doc and the ball’s in their court.
-A lot of editing is just problem solving, and collaborative editing means the publisher–editor–designer are basically always in the room together at the same time.

-It's amazing that Google Docs has been around for years and editors are still editing in MS Word.

-The one downside of collaborative editors is that you must usually be online to use them.
+We'll cover that a little later.

 ## WYSIWYG versus plain text